-The 88 million dollars BUKUT that the people of Belize was served on November 22nd 2017 by the Caribbean Court of Justice (CCJ) is a classic case of alleged corruption and greed within the highest ranks of Musa’s PUP, followed by arrogance and possibly false pretense by the current leadership of the UDP.
+The BUKUT that the people of Belize was served on November 22nd 2017 by the Caribbean Court of Justice (CCJ), which has now grown to $95 million, is a classic case of alleged corruption and greed within the highest ranks of Musa’s PUP, followed by arrogance and possibly false pretense by the current leadership of the UDP.
 Was this a carefully orchestrated game or a play-play fight with Ashcroft?
 In the end, the people of Belize are taking 2 BUKUTS, 1 under Musa and 1 under Barrow, for a hospital that we do not own or is hardly affordable to most Belizeans.
 And whose laughing all the way – Ashcroft and the Belize Bank.

 In analyzing this financial debacle, Breaking Belize News provides the facts below.
 Readers are advised to reflect on these facts, ask the hard questions, and draw their own independent conclusions on who is to blame, and why we have to pay for a private hospital that really should not concern us.